 This is where it gets interesting.
 Bumblebees and carpenter bees lead completely different lives.
 One of them prefers to live alone, away from other bees, while the other depends on workers; let’s find out more.

 A single bumblebee queen will rarely have more than a couple of hundred workers living in her nest.
-Sometimes she can have as little as 50 worker bees with her.
+Sometimes she can have as few as 50 worker bees with her.

 A typical bumblebee nest is divided by caste; there’s a queen, workers, and drones.
 The queen, who’s the founder, will mate after emerging from her cocoon, and then go into hibernation.